vojkodrev/rabbitsave/README.md

 ## Getting Started

-This are instructions on how to start the application.
+This are instructions on how to start and use the application.

 ### Prerequisites